AlexLipp/weathering-and-provenance/README.md

 ## Data

-Data used in the publication is contained in the folder "data"
+Data used in the publication is contained in the folder "data".
+References for data sources is found in `data_references.pdf`, alongside the data.
-Contents: